 With the written permission of the school principal, a student may audit a class rather than earn credit for it.
-The audited class fulfills the student's requirement to attempt 60 hours.
+The audited class fulfills the student's requirement to attempt a 6 credit schedule.
 However, no grade is assigned for an audited class, and no credit is earned.
 An audited class is shown on the student's transcript as AUDIT.